Hyper-reduction-free reduced-order Newton solvers for projection-based model-order reduction of nonlinear dynamical systems: Conclusions and future work

 The intrusive nature of the HRF schemes restricts their applicability to problems of the form \eqref{eq:quadraticForm} for which the full-order operators are accessible.
 As a result, HRF methods cannot be directly applied to models with unknown or inaccessible operators, such as those from legacy codes or commercial software.
-One avenue for future work is to extend the ideas presented in \cite{gkimisis2025nonintrusive} to investigate data-driven approaches for inferring full-space operators from snapshot data, using knowledge of mesh connectivity, thereby enabling the deployment of HRF schemes in scenarios where only snapshot data are available.
+One avenue for future work is to extend ideas from OpInf \cite{peherstorfer2016data,qian2020lift} to perform non-intrusive model-order reduction using the HRF schemes upon systems where the full-order operators are not accessible.
+Toward this end, the framework outlined in \cite{gkimisis2025nonintrusive} could be used to infer full-space operators from snapshot data using knowledge of mesh connectivity, thereby enabling the deployment of HRF schemes in scenarios where only snapshot data are available.
 Another potential area of study is to extend HRF solvers to other classes of Petrov-Galerkin projections, such as the adjoint Petrov-Galerkin scheme \cite{parish2020adjoint}.

+\paragraph{Acknowledgements} This version of the article has been accepted for publication, after peer review (when applicable) but is not the Version of Record and does not reflect post-acceptance improvements, or any corrections.
+The Version of Record is available online at: \url{http://dx.doi.org/10.1007/s00366-026-02358-6}.

-\paragraph{Acknowledgements} L. K. Magargal is supported by the Department of Defense (DoD) through the National Defense Science \& Engineering Graduate (NDSEG) Fellowship Program.
+\paragraph{Funding Statement} L. K. Magargal is supported by the Department of Defense (DoD) through the National Defense Science \& Engineering Graduate (NDSEG) Fellowship Program.
+This material is based upon work supported by the Air Force Office of Scientific Research under award number FA9550-23-F-0014.
 P. Khodabakhshi acknowledges the support of the National Science Foundation under award 2450804.
 S. N. Rodriguez acknowledges OUSD R\&E for funding through the Laboratory and University Collaborative Initiative (LUCI).
 Portions of this research were conducted on Lehigh University's Research Computing infrastructure, partially supported by NSF Award 2019035.

 \paragraph{Data Availability Statement} The data that support the findings of this study are openly available at \url{https://github.com/liam-magargal/HRF-Newton}.

 \biboptions{sort&compress}